Install and configure network node

 physical external network interface:

-with the actual interface name.
+ReplaceINTERFACE_NAMEwith the actual interface name.
 For example, eth2 or ens256.

 # ovs-vsctl add-port br-ex